 It should be noted that before guardianship or conservatorship becomes necessary, other protections can be put into place in appropriate instances.
 For example, a state court may issue a protective order to assist with some aspect of a person’s life such as initiation of a one-time transaction.

 Similarly, part of important estate planning for a competent adult in Colorado should include executing an advanced medical directive like a living will to specify the person’s instructions to family and physicians should the person become unable to direct his or her own medical care or end-of-life decisions.
 A health care power of attorney is used to appoint someone to act as an agent to make medical decisions on behalf of the person should he or she become unable to do so independently.

 Execution of a power of attorney gives authority to a close family member, friend or professional to take over the person’s financial affairs should illness incapacitate the person in the future.
 It may be sufficient for an adult who is still competent to add an adult child to the person’s checking account as a co-signer.
 Each situation is unique.
 An attorney can answer questions about these devices as well as assist with drafting and executing them.

-From her office in Arvada, attorney Karen Brady of the Law Offices of Karen Brady, P.C., serves clients throughout the Denver area and across the state in matters of guardianship, conservatorship and other legal tools to assist individuals with incapacity and similar concerns.
+From her office in Arvada, Brady, McFarland & Lord, LLC, serves clients throughout the Denver area and across the state in matters of guardianship, conservatorship and other legal tools to assist individuals with incapacity and similar concerns.